rvben/mijia_exporter/README.md

 The config.yml holds the MAC addresses of the devices to connect to, and their location.
 The location will show up as a label in metrics.

-I'm open to PR's, suggestions, improvements, etc.
+I'm open to PR's, suggestions, improvements, and PR's in general

 ### Helpful sources:
 https://github.com/go-ble/ble

 https://towardsdatascience.com/spelunking-bluetooth-le-with-go-c2cff65a7aca